Application for the 15th Intake (AY2024) will open on 2 October 2023.

 DBTS102 Practical Translation Skills (3 AUs)

-This module aims to help students understand basic concepts and acquire basic techniques and skills translation.
-Focus is placed on the cultivation and mastery of proven techniques through a large number of examples and exercises in English and Chinese.
+This module aims to help students understand basic concepts and acquire basic techniques and skills in translation.
+The main focus is placed on the cultivation and mastery of proven techniques through a large number of examples and exercises in English and Chinese.
 Multiple translations of the same original text will be analysed to enhance students’ awareness of the importance of techniques and cultural elements.
-Common errors in translation are summed up and explained.
+Common errors in translation will be summed up and explained.

 DBTS103 Translation of Business and Trade Documents (3 AUs)

-This module is designed to equip students with the effective skills and techniques for translating business and trade documents including advertisements, business correspondence, contracts and agreements, memorandums, notices, financial statements, and annual reports.
-The students will read and analyse a variety of business and trade related documents, familiarise themselves with the jargons, terminologies, and styles of these documents.
-The students will then learn how to render the texts from English to Chinese and vice versa through proper diction and expressions, keeping in mind the cultural differences between the Western and Chinese communities.
+This module is designed to equip students with effective skills and techniques for translating business and trade documents including advertisements, business correspondence, contracts and agreements, memorandums, notices, financial statements, and annual reports.
+Students will read and analyse a variety of business and trade related documents, familiarise themselves with the jargons, terminologies, and styles of these documents.
+Students will then learn how to render the texts from English to Chinese and vice versa through proper diction and expressions, while keeping in mind the cultural differences between the Western and Chinese communities.